Mission

 Federal Laws

-Lactation Accommodation Policy
+Lactation Accommodation

 There are currently two lactation rooms on campus, Fleck Hall room 202 and John Brooks Williams South (JBWS) room 272.
-Each room is marked with the international breastfeeding symbol of a mother holding a baby and provides direction on how to gain entry to the rooms.
-The lactation rooms are equipped with door locks, chairs, tables, electrical outlets, refrigerators, and storage cabinets (JBWS only).
+Each room is marked with the international breastfeeding symbol of a mother holding a baby and provides directions on how to gain entry to the rooms.
+The lactation rooms are equipped with door locks, chairs, tables, electrical outlets, refrigerators and storage cabinets (JBWS only).
 These are shared lactation spaces, available on a first-come-first-served basis.
 Individuals with need of the rooms are required to review the Lactation Accommodation Policy.

 Our Team